We aim to inspire our students to develop their knowledge and understanding of the natural world…

 All pupils follow a common course.
 Teaching throughout KS3 is in form groups (max.
 32).
 The course is designed to enthuse young, enquiring minds with a combination of challenging practical and theory work.
 Biology is taught as a separate science and is studied for two lessons across a fortnight, lessons are an hour long.

-Topics covered in the Year 7 scheme of work include cells, classification, adaptations and ecology.
+Topics covered in the Year 7 scheme of work:

-Topics covered in the Year 8 scheme of work include microbes, biotechnology, immunity, body systems and human reproduction.
+Topics covered in the Year 8 scheme of work:

 Key Stage 4

 From Year 9, all students follow AQA GCSE Biology (specification code: 8461).
 We aim for high levels of academic success achieved through stimulating and varied teaching activities.
-Teaching throughout KS4 is in four sets of 23 or 24 boys.
+Teaching throughout KS4 is in four sets of up to 25 boys.
 Each set is of mixed ability.
 Textbooks are provided and there are four lessons across a fortnight.
 It is departmental policy to try to ensure that the same member of staff stays with a set throughout KS4.

 The Post-16 course currently offered is AQA A2 Biology (specification code: 7402).
-Currently there are 61 students in Year 13 and 58 in Year 12.
+There were 66 students for the 2021 A2 examinations, with 74 preparing for those in June 2022.
 Each group is taught by two teachers and there are nine lessons across a fortnight.
-There is also an annual sixth form residential field trip to Somerset.

-A large number of our students go on to study vocational courses, such as medicine and dentistry, but we have been delighted to see some students choosing to study Biological Sciences at university.
+A large number of our students go on to vocational courses, such as medicine and dentistry, but we are delighted that some students choose to study Biological Sciences at university.

 Recent examination results

 Our results reflect the hard work of students and teachers, and are consistently outstanding.
-Results in public examinations have been very pleasing and the statistics for 2016 and 2017 are shown below:
+Results in public examinations have been very pleasing.
+The statistics for 2019 (last external public examinations prior to the pandemic) are that 64% of our students obtained a grade 8 or 9.
+For A level, 62% of students secured an A or A*, with 80% scoring A*-B grades.

 The ethos within the department is a belief that teaching should be as practical and active as possible.
 We aim to enthuse students by building a thorough grounding in the core principles of Biology, whilst also providing tasks that stretch and challenge.
 We encourage students to engage in their learning by asking difficult questions and discussing current issues.